 Fancy this stylish loft on the Beltline, close to many of the best restaurants and pubs in the area.
 Located in a former factory building, this artist’s loft is beautifully appointed with two bedrooms and a fully-fitted living room and kitchen, including a dishwasher and washing machine.
 At 92 square meters and including a garden, this apartment is ideal for longer stays.

-If you’ve chosen to stay in Buckhead in north Atlanta you won’t be disappointed.
-Only a 15-minute drive to Downtown, the area is chock full of culture, entertainment and shopping.
-And there’s no shortage of tourist attractions, no matter what your interests.
+If you’ve chosen to base yourself in Buckhead in North Atlanta, you won’t be disappointed.
+Only a 15-minute drive to Downtown, the area is one of the top choices for where to stay in Atlanta, chock full of culture, entertainment, and shopping.
+And there’s no shortage of tourist attractions here, too, no matter your interests.

-Buckhead boasts the largest park in Atlanta.
+Buckhead boasts Chastain Park, the largest park in Atlanta.
 The facilities include children’s playgrounds, a golf course, and tennis courts.

 Dollars burning a hole in your pocket?
 Shop for all the latest fashions and luxury brands at Phipps Plaza.
 The neighborhood is also home to Atlanta’s oldest art center, the Chastain, and a lovely outdoor amphitheater that hosts open-air theatre in the summer months.

-Set aside a day to visit the Atlanta History Center.
-The park boasts 33-acres of historic gardens and homes and there are always exhibitions on the grounds.
+Be sure to set aside time for a day trip to the Atlanta History Center.
+The park boasts 33 acres of historic gardens and homes, and there are always exhibitions on the grounds.
 There’s also is also a museum dedicated to the American Civil War.